Yoyae/bitcore-wallet-service-dash/README.md

 `/v1/txproposals/`: Add a new transaction proposal

 Required Arguments:
- * toAddress: RCPT Bitcoin address.
+ * toAddress: RCPT Monoeci address.
  * amount: amount (in satoshis) of the mount proposed to be transfered
  * proposalsSignature: Signature of the proposal by the creator peer, using proposalSigningKey.
  * (opt) message: Encrypted private message to peers.